chibisafe/guides/docs/installation/running-with-docker-npm.md

 - **Forward Hostname/IP**: \<your local ip or public ip\>
 - **Forward Port**: 8001

-> Don't forget to enable `cache assets`, `websockets support` and configure an SSL certificate (also enable `force ssl`).
+> Don't forget to enable `cache assets` and configure an SSL certificate (also enable `force ssl`).
 You can use Let's Encrypt for that.

-Then, head over to the location tab and add a two new locations:
+Then, head over to the location tab and add two new locations:

 - **location**: /api
 - **scheme**: http